-Smoke filled rooms with players sitting around poker tables gambling the night away seem to be a vision of the past, at least in New Jersey, where new laws are limiting the amount of smoking on casino gambling floors.
+Smoke filled rooms with players sitting around poker tables and gambling the night away seem to be a vision of the past, at least in New Jersey, where new laws are limiting the amount of smoking on casino gambling floors.

-There has been mixed reviews over the new law at casinos, some patrons say they will attend the casinos more frequently now that smoke is absent, others claim they will no longer to show up when the new law goes into affect.
+There has been mixed reviews over the new law at casinos, some patrons say they will attend the casinos more frequently now that smoke is absent, and others claim they will no longer to show up when the new law goes into affect.

-The casinos themselves are having to invest huge amounts of money to construct private rooms for smokers to go have a cigarette.
+The casinos themselves are having to invest huge amounts of money to construct private rooms for smokers to go and have a cigarette.
 Harrah’s Entertainment Inc., the owner of four casinos in Atlantic City, is preparing to spend $7 million for these smoking lounges.

-Trump Entertainment Resorts also has three casinos in New Jersey, they have similar plans as Harrah’s, to build smoking lounges where smoking will be permitted.
+Trump Entertainment Resorts also has three casinos in New Jersey, and they have similar plans as Harrah’s, to build smoking lounges where smoking will be permitted.

-Resorts Atlantic City the Atlantic City Hilton Casino have come up with a plan for smoking lounges also, however, these smoking rooms will contain one table games area one slots area within the smoking lounge.
+Resorts Atlantic City and the Atlantic City Hilton Casino have come up with a plan for smoking lounges also, however, these smoking rooms will contain one table games area and one slots area within the smoking lounge.

 Problem Gamblers Could Benefit From Health Supplement